Chester Conklin: Career

 After seeing several Mack Sennett comedies while in Venice, California during the 1913 winter break, the 27-year-old Conklin went to Keystone Studios, applied for a job and was hired as a Keystone Cop with a salary of $3 a day.
 Sennett directed him in his first film, a comedy short titled Hubby's Job.

 In 1914, Conklin co-starred with Mabel Normand in a series of films: Mabel's Strange Predicament, Mabel's New Job, Mabel's Busy Day and Mabel at the Wheel.
 In that same year he appeared in Making a Living, in which Charlie Chaplin made his film debut.
 He would go on to make more than a dozen films with Chaplin while at Keystone and the two became lifelong friends.
 Years later, Conklin would perform with Chaplin in two feature-length films: Modern Times in 1936, and in 1940's The Great Dictator.
 During this time, Chaplin kept Conklin on year-round salary.

 While at Keystone, Conklin became most famous when he was teamed up with the robust comic Mack Swain to make a series of comedies.
 With Swain as "Ambrose" and Conklin as the grand mustachioed "Walrus", they performed these roles in several films including The Battle of Ambrose and Walrus and Love, Speed and Thrills, both made in 1915.
-Beyond these "Ambrose & Walrus" comedies, the two appeared together in twenty-six films.
+Beyond these "Ambrose & Walrus" comedies, the two appeared together in twenty-six films including some early sound shorts.